crytic/slither/README.md

 ## How to install

-Slither requires Python 3.8+ and [solc](https://github.com/ethereum/solidity/), the Solidity compiler.
+Slither requires Python 3.8+.
-If you're only going to run Slither on projects using Foundry, you don't need solc explicitly installed.
+If you're **not** going to use one of the [supported compilation frameworks](https://github.com/crytic/crytic-compile), you need to have on your machine the right version of [solc](https://github.com/ethereum/solidity/), the Solidity compiler.

 ### Using Pip